 Depending on the location of your ceremony, your priorities or unique wedding ideas you may wish to allow more time, perhaps a longer couple session if you have a separate location in mind.

-How long will your ceremony take and what time should it start?
+7. How long will your ceremony take and what time should the wedding start?